Ahmed Musa: International career

 Musa was called up to Nigeria's 23-man squad for the 2013 Africa Cup of Nations.
 He scored in a 4–1 semi-final defeat of Mali and appeared as a substitute against Burkina Faso in the final, as the Super Eagles won their third continental title.
 Overall, he appeared in five of the team's six matches.
 At the 2013 FIFA Confederations Cup, he started in all three of the team's matches as they were eliminated in the group stage.

 After appearing in all of Nigeria's qualifying matches, Musa was named in Stephen Keshi's squad for the 2014 FIFA World Cup.
 He scored two goals in the team's final Group F match, a 3–2 defeat to Argentina.

 In October 2015, following the retirement of Vincent Enyeama from international football, Nigerian coach, Sunday Oliseh named Musa as the captain of the team.
 This decision was however reversed in 2016 as Mikel John Obi was named captain of the Nigerian squad and Musa was moved to Vice Captain.

-In May 2018 he was named in Nigeria's preliminary 30-man squad for the 2018 FIFA World Cup in Russia.
+In May 2018, he was named in Nigeria's preliminary 30-man squad for the 2018 FIFA World Cup in Russia.
 Though his performance against Iceland was superb, it was not enough to keep the West Africans in the tournament as they were eliminated by Argentina.
 On 22 June 2018, Musa scored twice in a 2–0 victory over Iceland in their second group match of the World Cup.
 In June 2019 he became the third most capped player for Nigeria's national team, surpassing Nwankwo Kanu, after appearing in a friendly against Zimbabwe.
 He was named in the 2019 Africa Cup of Nations team by head coach Gernot Rohr.
 He was also part of the Nigerian squad at the 2021 and 2023 editions of the African Cup of Nations (AFCON) held in Cameroon and Ivory Coast respectively.
 At the 2023 AFCON, Musa was an unused substitute throughout but his leadership role and positive influence on the team was widely acknowledged by the coach and players alike.

 On 13 November 2021, Musa won his 101st international cap, surpassing the record previously held by Joseph Yobo.

+On 17 December 2025, Musa announced his retirement from international career.
+Upon his retirement, he holds the record of the Nigerian most-capped footballer with 111 matches for the national team.